madskjeldgaard/fxpatterns/README.md

 # FXPatterns

-### Use patterns with output effect synths.
+Use patterns with output effect synths.
+See help files for more info.

-A slightly longer description of this package

 ### Installation